sefose/ultimativ2_filament_storage/README.md

 shall
  - store the filament in an dry enviroment
- - enable the printing with the stored filament
+ - enable printing with the stored filament
  - show the current humidity

  should:
   - dry the filament with a corresponding device

  may:
-  - retract or provide filament during an filament chenging process
+  - retract or provide filament during an filament change process